Final ‘Or-derrrs’: UK Commons speaker John Bercow bows out

 LONDON (AP) — It’s last or-derrrs for John Bercow.

-The speaker of Britain’s House of Commons, who has become a global celebrity and online meme-magnet for his loud ties, even louder voice and star turn at the center of Britain’s Brexit drama, is stepping down on Thursday after 10 years in the job.
+The speaker of Britain’s House of Commons, who has become a global celebrity and online meme-magnet for his loud ties, even louder voice and star turn at the center of Britain’s Brexit drama, stepped down on Thursday after 10 years in the job.

+Bercow closed business on his final day in the post with words that have become synonymous with him: “Order, order.”

-Some lawmakers are sad to see him go, but others are delighted.
+Some lawmakers were sad to see him go, but others were delighted.
 With his innovative interpretation of the role, Bercow has become a hero to opponents of leaving the European Union, a villain to Brexit advocates and a thorn in the side of Britain’s Conservative government.

 “He has as many detractors as he has people who worship the floor that he walks on,” said Sebastian Whale, author of a “Call to Order,” a forthcoming biography of Bercow.
 “And that’s the nature of the man.
 He is the speaker for the times.
 He’s divisive, abrasive and controversial.”